guisaldanha/autochangelog/README.md

 # AUTOCHANGELOG

+autochangelog is a tool to automatically generate changelogs from git commits.

 ## What is this?

 This is a tool to automatically generate a CHANGELOG.md file from your git history.